a-h/templ/docs/docs/04-core-concepts/03-testing.md

             },
         },
     }
     for _, test := range tests {
         // Arrange.
         w := httptest.NewRecorder()
         r := httptest.NewRequest(http.MethodGet, "/posts", nil)

         ph := NewPostsHandler()
         ph.Log = log.New(io.Discard, "", 0) // Suppress logging.
         ph.GetPosts = test.postGetter

         // Act.
         ph.ServeHTTP(w, r)
         doc, err := goquery.NewDocumentFromReader(w.Result().Body)
         if err != nil {
             t.Fatalf("failed to read template: %v", err)
         }

         // Assert.
         test.assert(doc)
     }
 }
 ```

+### Summary

-In summary, goquery can be used effectively with templ for writing component level tests.
+- goquery can be used effectively with templ for writing component level tests.

-Adding `data-testid` attributes to your code simplifies the test expressions you need to write to find elements within the output and makes your tests less brittle.
+- Adding `data-testid` attributes to your code simplifies the test expressions you need to write to find elements within the output and makes your tests less brittle.

-Testing can be split between the two concerns of template rendering, and HTTP handlers.
+- Testing can be split between the two concerns of template rendering, and HTTP handlers.

 ## Snapshot testing